Home/Meats/Frenched Lamb Rack

 What is a Frenched lamb rack?

-A Frenched lamb rack is a cut of lamb where the meat is trimmed away from the rib bones, creating a clean and elegant presentation.
+A Frenched lamb rack is a cut of lamb where the meat is trimmed away from the bone ends, creating a clean, elegant presentation.

 How should I cook a Frenched lamb rack?

-Roasted vegetables, mashed potatoes, or a fresh salad complement lamb well.
+Roasted vegetables, garlic mashed potatoes, or a fresh mint sauce complement the rich flavors of lamb.

 Store in an airtight container in the refrigerator for up to 3 days or freeze for longer storage.